Social Media Addiction Lawsuit: The Legal Team from the Landmark Trial

 Attorney

-Benjamin T. Major specializes in issues and appeals, helping preserve multi-billion dollar judgments and secure favorable settlements.
+Benjamin T. Major is dedicated to issues and appeals, helping preserve multi-billion dollar judgments and secure favorable settlements.
 Notable achievements include preserving a tort judgment for ovarian cancer victims and defeating motions in antitrust and false claims litigation.
 Recognized as a Texas Rising Star (2018-2020), among others.

 Headshot of Lanier Law Firm Senior attorney Case A. Dam, part of the Mesothelioma and Asbestos Exposure practice.